Zinazammel/hello-world/README.md

 # hello-world
-my name is zina , student  in the higher Institute of computer science
+My name is Zina, student  at the Higher Institute of Computer Science